lqdev/luisquintanilla.me/_src/wiki/video-hardware-acceleration-linux.md

 ## Verification

-Use `intel_gpu_top` and make sure that when you play video using  tools like VLC, the video bar is active.
+Use `intel_gpu_top` and make sure that when you play video using tools like VLC or MPV, the video bar is active.

 ## References